Chelonian (turtle/tortoise) Nutrition

 Vitamin and Calcium Supplementation: Commercial reptile vitamin supplement which contains beta carotene rather than vitamin A is preferred because vitamin A can cause problems in excess while beta carotene is converted to vitamin A as needed.
 The calcium supplement should contain only calcium and vitamin D3.
 A supplement containing phosphorus should not be used.
 Such a supplement does little to counter balance the high levels of phosphorus present in most vegetables.

-Insects: Adult Crickets – Crickets are readily available at most pet shops.
+Adult Crickets– Crickets are readily available at most pet shops.
 When fed a vegetable-based diet with ground dog kibble, they are nutritious.
 Crickets, however have a low Calcium/phosphorus ratio; therefore, additional calcium supplementation should be included with every meal of crickets.

 Pinhead Crickets– Very small crickets which can be used to feed newly hatched hatchlings.